 • Dessert and more fellowship.

-The Laundry Love ministry in the Diocese of Los Angeles and the people whom it serves, especially Laundry Love East Hollywood and St. Athanasius.
+For the Laundry Love ministry in the Diocese of Los Angeles and the people whom it serves, especially Laundry Love East Hollywood.

-Messina Greathouse; Ellen; Marti Heil; Debonee Morgan; Rae Markus; Liz Hays; Grace; Margaret; Cristina Castro; Carminnie Doromal; Valerie Ward; Mary Louise, and all others who are in our hearts.
+For Belle Thompson; Geoff Keogh; Ellen; Margaret; Cristina Castro; Carminnie Doromal; Valerie Ward; Mary Louise, and all others who are in our hearts.

-All who are unemployed or underemployed and all other victims of our economic system, particularly the homeless and the hungry.
+For all who are unemployed or underemployed, the homeless and the hungry.